rlupu/ids-tools/BNSynt/README.md

 Beware, any malicious use of this application is beyond the objectives and falls outside our liabilities.
 This is an alpha release.

-#Snort rules sampler

-snort_rules_sampler.py application randomly select (upon an uniform distribution) uncommented rules from the snort rules database
-(default /etc/snort/rules/).
-The size of the rules sample must be specified as argument (see the help info).
-Since some snort rules are multi-line defined, the sample size yielded could be slightly different.

-Latest tests achieved on databases with over 30,000 rules.